In this chapter, I’ll do a quick run-through of all you must do to prepare adequately for your certification exams.

 Sometimes we don’t realize the power of our minds.
 Always positive thoughts!

 Making sure you lock in a proper study process

-Your success or failure when it comes to passing your personal trainer certification lies squarely on you.
+Your success or failure in passing your personal trainer certification lies squarely on you.

 Simply put, you are in control of your destiny.

-And while everyone has unique ways in which they study that works for them, I want to cover some aspects, ideas and techniques that you should be considering when you prepare yourself for your final certification exam.
+And while everyone has unique ways in which they study that work for them, I want to cover some aspects, ideas, and techniques that you should consider when preparing for your final certification exam.

-These are tried and trusted methods that certainly have worked for many others, so there is no reason why they won’t work for you.
+These tried and trusted methods have worked for many others, so there is no reason why they won’t work for you.

-While we already briefly touched on an overview a little earlier, I want to go far more in-depth now and flesh out a study process that you can utilize and adapt to your overall needs as well as to the certification that you have chosen to study for.
+While we already briefly touched on an overview a little earlier, I want to go far more in-depth now and flesh out a study process that you can utilize and adapt to your overall needs and the certification you have chosen to study for.

 Exclusive PTP CPT Offers